-Received 31 December 2020 Accepted 18 October 2021 (Corresponding Author)
+Received 31 December 2020 Accepted 18 October 2021 (\Corresponding Author)

 Abstract Streamflow and sediment yield are important indicators to understand the alterations in hydrological processes as well as the supply and transformation of nutrients and biological productivity in the ecosystem.
 The main objective of this study was to evaluate the performance and applicability of the APEX model in estimating streamflow, sediment yield, and quantifying the soil erosion in Stung Chinit Catchment.
 The result indicates that the APEX model performed well in accurately simulating the monthly streamflow and annual sediment yield in the watershed.
-The overall statistical indicators (NSE, R2, and PBIAS) of streamflow calibration (1997-2015) were 0.62, 0.60, and 2.25%, respectively.
-The validation statistical indicators (NSE, R2, and PBIAS) for streamflow were 0.71, 0.80, and 28.22%, respectively.
+The overall statistical indicators (NSE, R, and PBIAS) of streamflow calibration (1997-2015) were 0.60, 0.62, and 2.50%, respectively.
+The validation statistical indicators (NSE, R, and PBIAS) for streamflow were 0.71, 0.80, and 28.22%, respectively.
 The mean annual surface runoff was 212.03 mm; varied from 72.56 mm to 435.59 mm.
-The average annual sediment yield varied from 16.0 tons/ha/year in the lowlands of the Stung Chinit catchment main river channel to 68.2 tons/ha/year in the highlands, with an annual average of 29.2 tons/ha/year.
+The average annual sediment yield varied from 10.21 tons/ha/year in the lowlands of the Stung Chinit catchment main river channel to 68.2 tons/ha/year in the highlands, with an annual average of 29.2 tons/ha/year.
 Most of the sediment yield came from the eastern part and near the outlet of the Stung Chinit catchment.

-Keywords: APEX model, sediment yield, streamflow, Stung Chinit Catchment deforestation, recreation, soil erosion rates have been increased above natural levels, a phenomenon known as accelerated erosion.
+Keywords APEX model, sediment yield, streamflow, Stung Chinit catchment

+Soil erosion is a major environmental problem which affects people by degrading water quality, depositing sediment in the channel, decreasing the reservoir effective capacity and increasing the risk of flooding (Umit et al. 2018).
+Due to some human activities such as forest burning, overgrazing, deforestation, recreation, soil erosion rates have been increased above natural levels, a phenomenon known as accelerated erosion.
 Accelerated surface erosion is a severe matter that reduces agricultural productivity, finite arable lands, and reservoir capacity.
-Erosion and sedimentation in a catchment, are closely associated with natural processes which is mainly driven by rainfall and runoff processes.
+Erosion and sedimentation in a catchment are closely associated with natural processes which is mainly driven by rainfall and runoff processes.
 Erosion is the movement and detachment of soil particles by natural forces, primarily caused by water and wind.
 Sediment yield is the amount of soil that is transported to surface water bodies within a time scale over a specific area (Issaka and Ashraf, 2017).